About

 Modern string extraction for binary analysis — all of the good stuff, none of the garbage.
 Useful for initial triage, C2 enumeration, credential extraction, and signature development.

-• xgboost-native stable
+• xgboost-ars stable

 Pure Rust XGBoost inference with exact TreeSHAP.
 No ONNX, no C++ runtime — runs anywhere Rust does.